pjotrp/sambamba/README.md

 They can be easily combined in various ways, allowing you to write code in functional style.

-Typically, the compiler will do a lot of inlining work, so that the performance will be about the same as of manually written deeply nested loops, while the code will remain clean.
+Typically, the compiler will do a lot of inlining work, so that the performance will be about the same as of manually written deeply nested loops, while the code remains clean.

 ### Tight integration with D language constructs